cmrg-lab/hexblender/Readme.txt

 2) You will need to install scipy within Blender's Python before using Hexblender:

+3) hexblender.zip includes all the files you need as a Blender add-on.

 ########### Mac #############
 On Mac systems we have been successful in simply copying the scipy directory from Anaconda (http://continuum.io/downloads -- be sure to get the Python 3.5 version), into the appropriate place within the Blender installation.
 Something like the following worked for us:
 Mac: cp -r /Anaconda/lib/python3.5/site-packages/scipy /Applications/Blender_2.77a/blender.app/Contents/Resources/2.77/python/lib/python3.5/site-packages/